 Principle Applied How Applied 3.
-Director responsibilities: The board and individual directors should have a clear understanding of their accountability and responsibilities.
-The board's policies and procedures should support effective decision-making and independent challenge.
+Director responsibilities: A Board, and any sub-committees, should have a clear understanding of its accountability and terms of reference.
+The board and Non-executive Directors should have a clear understanding of their accountability and responsibilities.
+The board's policies and procedures should support effective decision making and independent challenge.
 Yes The Society had a clear Board and Committee structure, responsibilities were defined by the respective Terms of Reference.
 Non-executive Board members had clear accountabilities from their contracts and the Chair and Chief Executive had their responsibilities specifically defined.
 The ownership and development of the Society Environmental, Social and Governance ("ESG") Plan, to include the specific response to climate change, rested with the Board and the Chief Executive.
+The Board has formed a new Committee to progress the implementation required to meet regulatory Consumer Duty compliance.
 There were agreed Key Performance Indicators and specific management reports that provided timely information to the Board of Management ("Board").
-The quality and integrity of that information was internally reviewed by the Board and externally through Internal and External Audit.
+The quality and integrity of that information was internally reviewed by the Board and externally through External Audit.
 The Company Secretary kept the Board informed of internal and external policy and procedures that impacted on their roles.
 Board review, challenge and decision making was specifically noted in the Board and Committee meeting minutes.
-4. Opportunity and risk: A board should promote the longterm sustainable success of the organisation by identifying opportunities to create and preserve value, and establishing oversight for the identification and mitigation of risks.
+4. Opportunity and risk: A board should promote the long-term success of the organisation by identifying opportunities to create and preserve value, and establishing oversight for the identification and mitigation of risks.
 Yes The Strategic Plan guided the Society's long-term focus and viability, and within that, development opportunities were identified and subsequently evaluated for implementation.
+The Board meets twice yearly to monitor and review the progress of the Strategic Plan implementation and responds and acts accordingly on its findings.
 Sales initiatives were driven by the Product Steering Committee.
-Product development was structured and controlled through the Product Oversight and Governance Policy which drew value assessment through market analysis and stakeholder input.
-Risk management was the responsibility of the Audit, Risk and Compliance Committee.
-There was a Risk Management Policy and register, established on a three lines of defence basis, which was actively reviewed and developed to identify changing and emerging risks and to manage and mitigate them where possible.
+Product development was structured and controlled through the Product Oversight and Governance Policy which drew Fair Value Assessment through key criteria analysis, market analysis and stakeholder input.
+Risk management was the responsibility of the Audit, Risk & Compliance Committee.
+There was a Risk Management Policy and Risk Register, established on a three lines of defence basis, which was actively reviewed and developed to identify changing and emerging risks and to manage and mitigate them where possible.
 ESG was previously identified as an emerging risk, with it being noted in the Strategic Plan and as a new Key Strategic Activity to ensure it was both planned and progressed.
-5. Remuneration: A board should promote executive remuneration structures aligned to the long-term sustainable success of organisation, taking into account pay and conditions elsewhere in the organisation.
-Yes The Board of Management controlled remuneration through the Staffing, Salaries and Nominations Committee.
-The Committee reviewed and benchmarked employee salary to ensure it was both fair and appropriate in the market to recruit and then retain employees.
+5. Remuneration: A board should promote executive remuneration structures aligned to the long term sustainable success of an organisation, taking into account pay and conditions elsewhere in the organisation.
+Yes The Board of Management controlled remuneration through the Staffing, Salaries & Nominations Committee.
+The Committee reviewed employee salary to ensure it was both fair and appropriate in the market to recruit and then retain employees.
 The Society is small and had considered it was not appropriate to undertake gender pay-gap reporting specifically.
 Non-executive Board member and Chief Executive remuneration was made clear to members annually in these Financial Statements.